ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 -  The user can retrieve the current Group ID of a device with the **AFE_Group_Info** message.
 - The Group ID can range from 0 to 7.
 A Group ID of '0' means that the device does NOT share any group with other devices (default configuration)
 - The Group ID of a device is **not persistent**, and is set to '0' by default upon reboot/power-up.
-- The only limit on the maximum number of modules that belong to a group is impossed by the maximum stack number, 32.
+- The only limit on the maximum number of modules that belong to a group is imposed by the maximum stack number, 32.

 Please, refer to the [CAN database](can_bus_interface.md) for more information about the messages to set/retrieve the group ID.